 You can find out more about this campaign on our Everyday Champions webpage.

 'Thank you' cards for those moments when all you need is a simple gesture of recognition.
 The cards can be used by both volunteers and staff and are perfect for thanking a speaker or to give a pat-on-the-back for a job well done.
-If you would like some sent out to you please order them through the Marketing Toolkit or email us at email@example.com, along with the quantity you need, and we can send them out to you.
+If you would like some sent out to you please order them through the Marketing Toolkit or email us at firstname.lastname@example.org, along with the quantity you need, and we can send them out to you.

 Volunteering can be a great way to develop skills and experience that are also relevant in the workplace.
 For this reason employers can be pleased to support their staff engaging in IET activities.
 If you would like us to provide a letter for your employer outlining the importance of your volunteering role please let us know at email@example.com confirming contact details for your employer.

 It has previously been proposed that volunteers could receive reduced subscription rates in recognition of their services.